Photo Essay: Children find safety amid uncertainty in South Sudan

 Even toothbrushes were left as the village was evacuated.
 Following the move, SOS Children’s Villages launched an emergency program to provide health and emotional care, as well as educational and food support for the more than 120 SOS children and young people.
 The relief program also helps vulnerable families near the temporary village.

 Isaac James Adwok (centre) talks to children from the SOS Children’s Village outside the gates of the temporary village.
-Isaac was instrumental in evacuating the village in Malakal three years ago and again in helping to lead the children to safety in Juba in July.
-Isaac, an SOS co-worker in South Sudan, received the Helmut Kutin Award for his role in evacuating children from Malakal.
+Isaac was instrumental in evacuating the village of Malakal three years ago and, again, in helping lead the children to safety in Juba in July.
+Isaac, an SOS co-worker in South Sudan, received the SOS Children's Villages Award for his role in evacuating children from Malakal.

 The houses that have been rented to provide a temporary home for the more than 120 children and young people in SOS care aren’t as spacious as the SOS Children’s Village, but the compound offers a safe place to play, relax and eat.

-Children wait for a breakfast of tea, bread, boiled eggs and fruit.
+Children wait for breakfast: tea, bread, boiled eggs, and fruit.

 Children enjoy a cup of tea in the morning shade at the temporary SOS Children’s Village.

-Conditions at the rented homes in are cramped compared to the abandoned village, but the children pass their time with games and activities.
+Conditions in the rented homes are cramped compared to those in the abandoned village, but the children pass their time playing games and engaging in activities.

 Nurse Achol Ajak Nyibong manages the small dispensary at the temporary village.
 She has had to re-equip and re-supply the health facility since the one at the SOS Children’s Village was looted in July.